railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. tip:: Drop (delete) a Database

         To delete a database, go to the web :guilabel:`Login` screen and click the :guilabel:`Databases` button.
         Then click the :guilabel:`Drop` button, select the database you want to delete and enter the super-administrator password.
 Click the :guilabel:`Drop` button to confirm that you want to delete the database.

 .. index::
    single: database; restore

 .. tip:: Restore a Database

-        To restore a database, go to the web :guilabel:`Login` screen and click the :guilabel:`Databases` button.
+        To restore a database, go to the web :guilabel:`Login` screen and click the :guilabel:`Manage Databases` button.
         Then click the :guilabel:`Restore` button, click the :guilabel:`Choose File` button to select the database you want to restore.
 Give the database a name and enter the super-administrator	password.
 	Click the :guilabel:`Restore` button to confirm that you want to install a new copy of the selected database.